hermantai/samples/README.rst

   used for rapid protyping several functions or classes.

 script_template.py
   A template for a python script.
-It has loggers and parsers boilerplate ready.
+It has loggers and a parser boilerplate ready.

+script_with_subparsers_template.py
+  A template for a python script.
+It has loggers, a parser and subparsers boilerplate ready.

 simple_no_logging_script_template.py
   A template for a python script without using the logging module.
 It has a